 Invoices are a central component to the SimplePractice billing system.
 Creating an invoice is the first step for billing your clients.
-These documents indicate when there is a balance due for a client - outlining the amount they owe for services or products rendered.
+These documents indicate when there’s a balance due for a client, outlining the amount they owe for services or products rendered.

 This guide covers how invoices will be used for optimized financial management, giving you the tools you need to easily track client balances.

 Note: We're currently rolling out a new client Billing page for our customers.
 If this has already been enabled in your account, please see our guide Using the client Billing Overview page for more information.

 Getting started with invoices

 - Invoice creation

 - Sending past due invoices

 - Deleting invoices

 Note: You can learn more about your billing options in this walkthrough: Setting up your billing and automations.

 There are several ways to create invoices.
 SimplePractice gives you the flexibility to handle these processes automatically or manage them manually as needed.